 We all know that dogs can howl, yip, and whine, but do dogs cry in the same way that we humans do?
 After all, dogs are incredibly empathetic creatures.

 At some point, you may have seen your dog with watery eyes or even seen your dog shed a tear.
 However, while we humans can cry for emotional reasons, dogs do not.
 Dogs use other means to express their emotions, such as a happy wagging tail or sad, pinned back ears.

-So what does it mean when you see your dog “crying”?
-There are several reasons why you will see your dog shedding some tears and what it means.
+So what does it mean when you see your dog “crying” actual tears?
+Here are several reasons why you might see your dog shedding some tears and what they mean.

 Blocked Tear Ducts

 Just like humans, dogs have tear ducts to help keep their eyes functioning and healthy.
 Unlike humans, whose tear ducts push tears out, dogs’ tear ducts drain the liquid back towards the nasal area of the throat and nose.

 If your dog has blocked tear ducts, the tears may drip outwards, like when humans cry.
 This eye discharge is known as epiphora.

 If your dog has epiphora, the fur around their eyes will be damp and can lead to skin irritation or brown, reddish fur circling the eyes.

 Bring your dog to the vet if symptoms of blocked tear ducts persists for some time.